oraichain/cosmosjs/README.md

 ```

 ## Supporting Message Types (Updating...)

-- If you need more message types, you can see [/docs/msg_types](https://github.com/cosmostation/cosmosjs/tree/master/docs/msg_types)
+- Since we have Typescript, you can easily know which message types the library supports.
+We will update the list of message types often.

 ## Documentation